CubeEngine/ItemRepair/README.md

 - different repair blocks:
     - single item repair: repairs the item in your hand (default: iron block)
     - complete repair: repairs **all** your items (default: gold block)
-    - cheap repair: repairs the item in your hand cheaper, but the itme may break (chances configurable, default: diamond block)
+    - cheap repair: repairs the item in your hand cheaper, but the item may break (chances configurable, default: diamond block)
 - uses [Vault](http://dev.bukkit.org/server-mods/Vault/)
 - dynamic pricing